R5on11c/KLOTZ/docs/buildguide.md

 If you plan to use a JST jack you also need to bridge the jumpers on the top, next to the JST jack.

+Keep in mind, that the polarity of the JST connectors on the KLOTZ (which is from left to right: negative, positive) is inverted to the standard JST jack configuration (which is from left to right: positive, negative).

+Should you intend to keep the default JST jack configuration, bridge the jumpers on the respective bottom of each plate instead of the ones on the top.

 ![JST bridge](/docs/images/buildguide/JST_bridge.jpg)